arjunkmrm/estimating-adolescent-sleep-need/README.md

     ## 5 NFS001       2 nonap_5hx7      0
     ## 6 NFS001       2 nonap_5hx7      0

-Since participants did the PVT task thrice a day, I summarise the results to get the average PVT lapses for each day.
+Since participants did the PVT task three times a day, I summarised the results to get the average PVT lapses for each day.

     ## # A tibble: 6 × 4